 what’s in the healthy homemade granola?

 One of the best things about this recipe is that you can customize it to make it your own.
 You can add different seeds (flax, pumpkin, sesame, chia) or other fun add-ins like chocolate chips or cranberries!
 This is a great recipe to go-with-the-flow and add what you want or already have in your house!

-Oats: Whole oats are the base of this healthy homemade granola recipe.
+Oats: Instant or quick oats are the base of this healthy homemade granola recipe.
+Quick oats are typically smaller, oat flakes that will bake up better than whole oats (in my opinion)!
 When baked, they get to be the perfect crunchy texture.